If you are already capable of mastering the basic static exercises to train him, you are ready to advance to the next level, the dynamic exercises.

 In reverse plate position, support the sole of the feet with the knees bent in 90o and the hips elevated.
 Alternatively, extend and raise one leg at the same time you try to touch your foot with the opposite hand.

-Rest your hands on the vertical of the shoulders and the tip of the feet keeping the legs together.
-Stretch opposite leg and arm and hold the posture for a few 5 seconds.
-Change side.
+Support your hands in the vertical of the shoulders and the tips of the feet keeping the legs together.
+Stretch the opposite leg and arm and hold the pose for about 5 seconds.
+Change sides.

 It is a good idea to include it before or after any of your race or swimming workouts, this will be part of your training routine and you will not be lazy to get down to work with your core.